Sts. Joachim and Anne

 The Grandparents of Jesus

-According to these non-canonical sources, Anne was a native of Bethlehem in Judea.
+According to these non-canonical sources, Anne was a native of Bethlehem, Judea.
 She was married to Joachim.
-They lived a devout and wealthy life at Nazareth.
+They lived a devout and wealthy life in Nazareth.
 As such, they were respected members of the Jewish community.
-However, despite such a good situation, they had no child.
+However, despite such a good situation, they had no children.
 Joachim was reproached at the Temple because of his sterility.
-He retreated into the countryside to pray and to fast.
+He retreated into the countryside to pray and fast.
 On the other hand, Anne, grieved by her husband’s disappearance and her barrenness, solemnly vowed to God that if they were given a child, she would dedicate it to the Lord’s service.

 The Promise Fulfilled